-So, how engaged are your virtual learners and how do you know if they’re engaged?
+How engaged are your virtual learners?
+How do you even know if they’re engaged?

 You might know learners are engaged based on the quantity and quality of their responses in a class.
 But how do you know how to actually engage them?
 How do designers know what will engage in the virtual classroom?
 How do facilitators and producers know how to keep learners engaged during a class?